Linear functions and equations.

 The domain of every linear function is R. The range is R too, except for the special case of constant (horizontal) functions whose range is just one number.

-Between any two points:
+Between any two points: the slope is

 --the rise over the run;

---the change in the vertical divided by the change in the horizontal;
+--the change in the vertical divided by the change in the horizontal.

 Ex. a slope of 2 means for a one unit increase of X the Y increases by 2.